renovatebot/renovate/docs/usage/configuration-options.md

 ## locale

-Renovate supports internationalization with [GUN Gettext](https://www.gnu.org/software/gettext/), you can specific expected locale with this option, and also assign translationsFilePath is required.
+Renovate supports internationalization with [GNU Gettext](https://www.gnu.org/software/gettext/), you can specific expected locale with this option, and also assign translationsFilePath is required.

 ```sh
 --locale fr